djalbat/easy-navigation/README.md

 ```
 Note that as well as the `grid-arae` property the navigation's visibility is toggled as the screen width changes.

-Before looking at the accordion, note that you may also way to override the default `AccordionArticle` class in order to set the appropriate widespace around the articles:
+Before looking at the accordion, note that you may also wish to override the default `AccordionArticle` class in order to set the appropriate whitespace around the articles:

 ```
 import { AccordionArticle } from "easy-accordion";